 Abstract

-Modern regression techniques (a.k.a. ‘machine learning’; ML) provide unprecedented flexibility to capture non-linear associations, and/or the effects of many potential predictors at once, while at the same time providing built-in overfitting control.
+Modern regression techniques (a.k.a. ‘artificial intelligence’, AI, or ‘machine learning’, ML; refered to in this editorial as ‘AI/ML’) provide unprecedented flexibility to capture non-linear associations, and/or the effects of many potential predictors at once, while at the same time providing built-in overfitting control.

-ML’s focus on optimizing predictive accuracy on future observations, instead of explanation of the training data, is beneficial for the field of psychological assessment, which has prediction as one of its core tasks.
+The focus of AI/ML on optimizing the predictive accuracy of future observations, instead of explanation of the training data, is beneficial for the field of psychological assessment, which has prediction as one of its core tasks.

-Sophisticated ML techniques (like random forests, support vector machines, artificial neural networks) have shown superior performance in terms of predictive accuracy in many applications and benchmark experiments.
+Sophisticated AI/ML techniques (like random forests, support vector machines, artificial neural networks) have shown superior performance in terms of predictive accuracy in many applications and benchmark experiments.

 At the same time, compared to simpler methods like a single decision tree or a penalized GLM, the gains in predictive accuracy provided by sophisticated methods may often be marginal, because simpler methods capture most of the explainable variance (signal) already.
-In addition, gains in predictive accuracy as estimated based on cross-validation may be swamped by practical aspects of a data problem, like population drift, measurement error, and a need for explainability.
+In addition, apparent gains in predictive accuracy estimated through cross-validation may be swamped by practical aspects of a data problem, like population drift, measurement error, and a need for explainability.

-In this paper, we aim to show what may be gained and lost by the use of simpler versus complex statistical techniques in a prediction problem from psychological assessment.
+In this editorial, we aim to show what may be gained and lost from psychological assessment by the use of simpler versus more complex statistical techniques in a prediction problem.

 Introduction

 Machine learning and artificial intelligence are by now familiar buzzwords in many fields of empirical research.
-In the field of psychological assessment, we also see increasing interest and application of methods from these fields, also in our journal (Ammannato & Chiesi, 2020; Elleman et al., 2020; Finkelman et al., 2020; Fokkema & Greiff, 2018; e.g., Opitz et al., 2021; Park et al., 2020; Sauer et al., 2016).
+In the field of psychological assessment, we also see increasing interest and application of methods from these fields - this is also true for our journal (Ammannato & Chiesi, 2020; Elleman et al., 2020; Finkelman et al., 2020; Fokkema & Greiff, 2018; e.g., Opitz et al., 2021; Park et al., 2020; Sauer et al., 2016).
 We believe ML and AI methods have the potential to contribute to our field.
 The buzz around these methods, however, can appear reminiscent of the tale of the emperor’s new clothes.
-We believe when it comes to ML and AI, the emperor is in fact wearing clothes, but their new- and fancyness may be somewhat of a mirage.
-Many of the powerful techniques used in machine learning (e.g., cross validation, regularization, ensembling) have long been known and fruitfully applied in more traditional statistical analyses, psychometrics and psychological assessment.
+We believe when it comes to ML and AI, the emperor is in fact wearing clothes, but their new- and fanciness may be somewhat of a mirage.
+Many of the powerful techniques used in machine learning (e.g., cross validation, regularization, ensembling) have long been known and fruitfully applied in more traditional statistical analyses, in psychometrics and psychological assessment.

-This editorial has two aims:
+This editorial therefore has two aims:

-Provide a very short introduction to several modern statistical learning methods that provide optimal predictive accuracy and/or interpretability, and to discuss how they relate to more traditional regression techniques.
+We give a very short introduction to several modern statistical learning methods that provide optimal predictive accuracy and/or interpretability, and to discuss how they relate to more traditional regression techniques.

-To discuss how novel methods and insights from the field of ML may contribute to the continuing improvement of our field, and to indicate possible pittfalls.
+We discuss how novel methods and insights from the field of AI/ML may contribute to the continuing improvement of our field, and to indicate possible pitfalls.

-We will use the term statistical learning to refer to both more traditional and more recent tools for data analysis, because there is no clear distinction between statistics, artificial intelligence and machine learning.
+We will use the term “statistical learning” to refer to both more traditional and more recent tools for data analysis, because there is no clear distinction between statistics, artificial intelligence and machine learning.
 Of note, we believe newer data-analytic methods can only contribute to our field as long as their use is firmly rooted in existing statistical knowledge about sampling, estimation and uncertainty.
-For sake of brevity, in this editorial we focus on methods for statistical prediction, a.k.a. supervised learning methods.
+For the sake of brevity, in this editorial we focus on methods for statistical prediction, a.k.a. supervised learning methods.
 Thus, unsupervised learning methods (e.g., factor analysis, clustering, correlation networks, topic models from natural language processing) are outside the scope of this editorial.

 Recent shifts in statistical prediction